-Editor’s Note: The following post is adapted from an AidData Working Paper — The Dragon’s Curse?
+Editor’s Note: This post is adapted from an AidData Working Paper — The Dragon’s Curse?
 China, the World Bank, and Perceptions of Corruption in Tanzania, by authors Gina Kelly, Samuel Brazys, and Johan Elkink — that has been revised and published in the Review of International Organizations.
-This post was compiled by First Tranche contributor Carolyn Iwicki.
+The post was compiled by First Tranche contributor Carolyn Iwicki.

 Soren Patterson is AidData's Communications Associate.